top of page

 Presses (overhead and bench)

-These movements recruit large muscle groups and teach your body how to work as a unit, making them invaluable.
+These movements recruit large muscle groups and teach your body how to work as a unit.
 But here’s the key difference in hybrid training: you’re not married to a specific movement.

 Movement Flexibility

-Unlike powerlifting, where the squat, bench, and deadlift are the holy trinity, hybrid training isn’t about mastering specific lifts.
+Unlike powerlifting, where the squat, bench, and deadlift are the holy trinity, don't stress yourself about mastering specific lifts.
 It’s about using the lifts that work best for your body to achieve performance goals.

 Similarly, the trap bar deadlift is often a smarter choice than a traditional deadlift for hybrid athletes.
 It’s easier on the lower back, puts you in a more neutral position, and still builds incredible pulling strength.